LucaMalavolta/PyORBIT/docs/common_objects/planets.md

       parametrization: Eastman2013
       use_time_inferior_conjunction: True
       use_inclination: False    # can be omitted when default value is used
-      use_semimajor_axis: False # can be omitted when default value is used
+      use_scaled_semimajor_axis: False # can be omitted when default value is used
       boundaries:
         P: [2.20, 2.25]
         Tc: [2456194.00, 2456194.1.0]